arnold-c/PhD-Dissertation/chapter_2/d4a_manuscript.typ

 == Notes
 This work has been published in Nature Scientific Reports and is available online at the following link: https://www.nature.com/articles/s41598-022-12499-5

-Arnold, C.R.K., Srinivasan, S., Rodriguez, S. et al. A longitudinal study of the impact of university student return to campus on the SARS-CoV-2 seroprevalence among the community members.
+Arnold, C.R.K., Srinivasan, S., Rodriguez, S. #emph[et al.] A longitudinal study of the impact of university student return to campus on the SARS-CoV-2 seroprevalence among the community members.
 Sci Rep 12, 8586 (2022). https://doi.org/10.1038/s41598-022-12499-5
 ]